HuiGuanLab/CoKi/README.md

 ## Datasets
 We conduct experiments on three fashion related datasets, i.e., FashionAI, DARN, and DeepFashion.
 Please download and put them in the corresponding folders.

+### Download Data

+#### FashionAI

+As the full FashionAI has not been publicly released, we utilize its early version for the [FashionAI Global Challenge 2018](https://tianchi.aliyun.com/competition/entrance/231671/introduction?spm=5176.12281949.1003.9.493e3eafCXLQGm).
+You can first sign up and download two training subsets:

+- **fashionAI_attributes_train1.zip(6G)**
+- **fashionAI_attributes_train2.zip(7G)**.

+Once done, you should uncompress and link them into the `data/FashionAI` directory.

+#### DARN

+As some images’ URLs have been broken, only 214,619 images are obtained for our experiments.
+We provide a series of [URLs](https://drive.google.com/file/d/10jpHsFI2njzEGl7kdACXbvstz6tXyE0R/view?usp=sharing) for the images.
+Please download them into a `pic` directory that should be created in `data/DARN` directory.

+#### DeepFashion

+[DeepFashion](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Liu_DeepFashion_Powering_Robust_CVPR_2016_paper.pdf) is a large dataset which consists of four benchmarks for various tasks in the field of clothing including [category and attribute prediction](http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion.html) which we use for our experiments, in-shop clothes retrieval, fashion landmark  detection and consumer-to-shop clothes retrieval.
+Download the images into a `img` directory that should be created in `data/DeepFashion` directory.

 ### Configuration

 The behavior of our codes is controlled by configuration files under the `config` directory.